Communities developing resources and competencies for using their languages

 Several additional workshops are planned in the region.
 In April, Planning the Future of Your Language will be included at the beginning of a seven-week workshop to prepare the Chapra community for their community-based literacy effort.
 The Yanesha community has invited the training team to lead a PFYL workshop for bilingual teachers and pastors in August.

-The materials used in the workshop will soon be made available as the Guide for Planning the Future of Your Language, a Beta version of which will be released in April.
+In the future the materials used in the workshop will be made available as the Guide for Planning the Future of Your Language.

 The information presented in the Planning the Future of Your Language workshop and handbook was drawn from the Sustainable Use Model (SUM), a methodology developed by several SIL researchers.
 Dr. Gary Simons and Dr. M. Paul Lewis, the team behind SUM, have collaborated on a textbook explaining the model and its application.
 A draft version of the textbook will be used in an academic course in the SIL-UND training program in the summer of 2014.
 Simons and Lewis expect to publish the final version later this year.